simul/simul.github.io/ref/simul/base/Referenced.md

 | Include: | Base/Referenced.h |

 Base class for classes that use reference-counting.
-This class handles the reference counts<br>and deletes the instance when the count reaches zero.
-Designed to be used with<br>simul::base::SmartPtr.
+This class handles the reference counts<br>

 Functions